Spectral Invariants in Lagrangian Floer homology of open subset: Spectral invariants

 the homomorphisms $F_1$ and $F_4$ are equal in the homology.
 By standard cobordism argument one can show that the mapping $F_1$ does not depend on $R_0$.
-Letting $R_0\to 0$, we obtain that, at the homology level, the mapping $F_1$ counts the objects $(\gamma_1,u,\gamma_2)$ where $u$ is a {\it holomorphic} map from $\Sigma$ to $T^*M$.
-The boundary of $u$ is on $O_M\cup \Upsilon$, so it must be constant due to the exactness of both Lagrangian manifold and the fact that $h_\Upsilon|_{O_U}=0$ (see the proof of Lemma~\ref{lem} for the details).
-Hence $F_1$ is chain homotopic to the map obtained by counting the pairs $(\gamma_1,\gamma_2)$ with properties: Since we know that $F|_U=f$, $\gamma_1\sharp\gamma_2$ is a negative gradient trajectory of $F$ connecting two critical points of the same Morse index.
-Number of such pairs is equal 1 in case $p=Q$ and 0 otherwise.
+Now as in the proof of Theorem~\ref{thm:iso_approx}, we conclude that $F_1$ is chain homotopic to the map defined by the number of pairs $(\gamma_1,\gamma_2)$ with properties: Since $F|_U=f$, $\gamma_1\sharp\gamma_2$ is a negative gradient trajectory of $F$ connecting two critical points of the same Morse index.
 Thus, $F_1$ is chain homotopic to the homomorphism $\imath_0$.
-On the other hand, the mapping $F_4$ is exactly the homomorphism $\PSS^{-1}\circ\chi\circ\PSS_\Upsilon$, so the claim follows.
+On the other hand, the mapping $F_4$ is exactly the homomorphism $\PSS^{-1}\circ\chi\circ\Phi^\Upsilon$, so the claim follows.

+We intend to compare spectral invariants for two Floer homologies.
+Since in Lagrangian case we are dealing with the direct limit construction, i.e. we have the whole family of Floer homology groups (for the approximations) to start with, we need to have the corresponding family in periodic orbits case, to maintain the transversality conditions.
+In periodic orbit case, the canonical isomorphisms for two different almost complex structures will be the homomorphisms that define a direct limit Floer homology group.

-Now, for two generic almost complex structures $J_a$ and $J_b$, denote by $\mathbf{D}_{ab}$ a canonical isomorphism of Floer homologies for periodic orbits:
+For two generic almost complex structures $J_a$ and $J_b$, denote by $\mathbf{D}_{ab}$ a canonical isomorphism of Floer homologies for periodic orbits:

 that satisfies As before, define Floer homology for periodic orbits as a direct limit

 The filtered Floer homology is defined as:

 \begin{prop} Let $\chi^a$ stands for a homomorphism~(\ref{eq:chi}) for the almost complex structure $J_a$.
 We use the abbreviations